nickbrandt/GitLab/doc/ci/yaml/README.md

 ```

 TIP: **Tip:**
-Local includes can be used as a replacement for symbolic links which are not followed.
+Local includes can be used as a replacement for symbolic links that are not followed.

 This can be defined as a short local include: